Stansberry

 From an estate planning perspective, charitable giving is a great way to support causes and organizations that you care about while potentially reducing your overall tax liability or the impact of taxes on your estate.
 Where do you start as you consider your charitable inclinations?

 1. Charitable Goals: Determine the charitable organizations or causes that are important to you.
 Think about the impact you want your donations to have and whether you prefer to give to local, national, or international charities.
-Visit www.charitywatch.com to understand a charity’s effectiveness, finances, and governance.
+Visit www.charitywatch.org to understand a charity’s effectiveness, finances, and governance.

 2. Identify the Right Assets: Decide which assets you want to donate to charities.
 Common options include cash, stocks, real estate, or even a portion of your retirement accounts.
 Each type of asset may have different tax implications.
 Please consult a tax professional before deciding which assets to donate.